Paulos2411/Leetcode/README.md

 # Leetcode

-Hei, this is just a page with many of my solutions to differnt leetcode problems, thst I have solved.
+This is just a page with many of my solutions to different leetcode problems that I have solved.